Ricky Blues: Mid-Eastern Wrestling Federation (1991–1999)

 Later that year, Blues began teaming with Nick Tarentino as Sonic Express.
 On October 23, they unsuccessfully challenged Leather & Lace (Rich Carlisle and Adrian Hall) in Essex, Maryland for the then vacant MEWF Tag Team Championship, however, they won the titles a month later in Gaithersburg.
 They had faced Rich Carlisle and Ricki Lane who substituted for an injured Adrian Hall.
 After a near 4-month reign, they lost the titles to The Outrageous Ones (Ricki Lane and Quinn Nash) in Dundalk on March 6, 1993.
 Two months later in Larry Sharpe's World Wrestling Association, they defeated Chris Evans & Chris Candido in Williamstown, New Jersey for the promotion's tag team titles.
 They dropped the titles to The Super Jocks (Ed Atlas & Chris Weider) in Clementon on June 4, 1993.

 Over the next few years, Blues would have memorable bouts against some of the region's top stars including "Stone Cold" Chad Austin, Corporal Punishment, Georgia Lightning Jimmy Jannetty and Steve Corino.
 In the early 1990s he had career defining matches with the Lightning Kid for WIN and WWA, where they battled over Blues' WIN Atlantic State Light Heavyweight Championship.
 In the mid-1990s he briefly donned the Watsumi mantle again, which the Japanese wrestling press called Akuma Bushido, and had a brief feud in NWA New Jersey with Abuddah Singh, who later became Balls Mahoney in ECW.
 Later, on November 14, 1998, Blues lost to Adam Flash in Hampstead, Maryland in a match for the vacant MEWF Mid-Atlantic Championship.
 In 1998 Blues and tag team partner Flexx Wheeler, under the tutelage of manager Jim Cornette, unsuccessfully chased after the MEWF tag team championships held by Max Thrasher and Dino Casanova, and their manager Wolfman Baker collectively known as Good, Bad and Ugly.
-A year later, Blues and The New Patriot defeated Max Thrasher & Dino Casanova for the MEWF Tag Team titles on November 13, 1999.
+A year later, Blues and The New Patriot defeated Thrasher and Casanova for the MEWF Tag Team titles on November 13, 1999.